Last Updated on July 8, 2021 by Oddmund Groette

 - Most quant traders fail

-As a friendly reminder, this website offers monthly Trading Edges, 100% quantified (both backtested and tested out of sample) with precise buy and sell signals:
+As a friendly reminder, this website offers monthly Trading Edges, 100% quantified (both backtested and tested out of sample) with precise buy and sell signals.
+We might not be geniuses like the managers in the Medallion Fund, but we have scored decent over 20 years:

-Excerpts from the book about Jim Simons and his Medallion Fund:
+Excerpts, takeaways, and lessons from the book about Jim Simons and the Medallion Fund:

-Below are some excerpts from the book that gives some insight into their thinking and strategies:
+Below are some excerpts, takeaways, and lessons from the book that gives some insight into the Medallion Fund’s trading strategies:

 By then, Simons had spent twelve full years searching for a successful investing formula.
 Early on, he traded like others, relying on intuition and instinct, but the ups and downs left Simons sick to his stomach.
 (Page 2)